United Way of Greater Milwaukee & Waukesha County Inc

 -

-Narrowed focus, deeper investment: The new model funds fewer organizations with multi-year grants for greater impact.
+Narrowed focus, deeper investment: The new model funds fewer organisations with multi-year grants for greater impact.
 Applications must show how work directly advances Safe & Stable Homes, Employment & Advancement, Techquity, or Teen Mental Wellness initiatives.

 -